hanseltime/stylis-ie11-plugins/packages/css-vars-revert/README.md

 ### Finer Control

-Since this plugin is effectively undoing modern CSS for the sake of IE11, a few options are supplied to allow you to minimize the scope at which this plugin is applied.
+Since this plugin is effectively undoing modern CSS for the sake of IE11, a few options are supplied to allow you to minimize the scope at which this plugin is applied or maximize its replacement stategy.

 See \_\_tests__ for examples.